brucemack/microlink/README.md

 * The RP2040 runs at 125 MHz.
 Only one of the two processors is used at this time.
 * The DAC runs on an I2C bus running at 400 kHz.
 * The ESP-32 is on a serial port that runs at 115,200 baud.
+* The voice prompts (all letters, numbers, and a few words) take up about 40K of flash.
+The prompts are stored in GSM format for efficiency.

 # Test Notes